-Before you go out seeking for someone else to fix or heal you, take on the task yourself: get therapy if necessary, start on your path to self-improvement, start a mindfulness practice so you’re more in tune with yourself.
+Before you go out seeking for someone else to fix or heal you, take on the task yourself: work on loving yourself, start on your path to self-improvement, start a mindfulness practice so you’re more in tune with yourself.

 Set out to make changes and transform areas of your life that need work.

 No matter how much Enrique Iglesias wants to take your pain away and be your hero, you can’t find salvation in another person.